 Finally, he marches with his children on their last trip from Umschlagplatz to Treblinka extermination Camp supporting them till the last moment.

 Find Out Things to Do In Warsaw with Kids

 12. Daniel Fahrenheit

-Daniel Gabriel Fahrenheit (1686 - 1736), was a physicist, inventor, and scientific instrument, maker.
+Daniel Gabriel Fahrenheit (1686 - 1736), was a German-Polish-Dutch physicist, inventor, and scientific instrument, maker.
 Fahrenheit's inventions ushered in the first revolution in the history of thermometry (branch of physics concerned with methods of temperature measurement).
 Mr Fahrenheit was born in Gdansk, but culturally he was German.

 Daniel invented the mercury-in-glass thermometer for the measurement of room temperature.
 He also invented the Fahrenheit scale, which uses the degree Fahrenheit (symbol: °F) as the unit.

 Fahrenheit was born in Danzig (Gdańsk), then in the Polish–Lithuanian Commonwealth, but lived most of his life in the Dutch Republic.
-Let us explain the Polish–Lithuanian Commonwealth.
-Formally, the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania.
+The Polish–Lithuanian Commonwealth, formally, was the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania.